KatchyPotato/Fragmented/gametitle_proposal.md

 although he prefers to fight with his bare-hands.
 His nucleus fantly glows purple.

 Vaax: A tricky, shifty joker.
 He treats battles like games, rather than life-death situations.
-He's very difficult to defeat, due to his abilities to teleport, summon items, and manipulate the environment around him.
+He's very difficult to defeat, due to his abilitiy to teleport, summon items, and manipulate the environment around him.
 He is tall and muscular, with triangular features and purple flecks in his black skin.

 Bai and Bo: Although they look like an innocent pair of twins, the two brothers thrive off thievery and deception.